h2oai/h2ogpt/docs/FAQ.md

 Gradio 4.18.0+ fails to work for streaming audio from UI.
 No audio is generated.
 Waiting for bug fix: https://github.com/gradio-app/gradio/issues/7497.

-Work-around: Use gradio 4.17.0 or lower:
+Workaround: Use gradio 4.17.0 or lower:
 ```bash
 pip uninstall gradio gradio_client -y
 pip install gradio==4.17.0